-The assistant referee shall raise his flag when a foul or misconduct is committed in his immediate vicinity or out of the referee's vision.
-In all other situations, he shall wait and offer his opinion if it is required.
-If this is the case, the assistant referee shall report what he has seen and heard and which players are involved to the referee,
+The assistant referee must raise his flag when a foul or misconduct is committed in his immediate vicinity or out of the referee's vision.
+In all other situations, he must wait and offer his opinion if it is required.
+If this is the case, the assistant referee must report what he has seen and heard and which players are involved to the referee.

-Before signalling for an offence, the assistant referee shall determine that:
+Before signalling for an offence, the assistant referee must determine that:

-- the offence occurred closer to the assistant referee than to the referee (this applies, in certain circumstances, to offences committed in the penalty area) - the offence was out of the view of the referee or the referee's view was obstructed - the referee would not have applied advantage if he had seen the offence
+- the offence was out of the view of the referee or the referee's view was obstructed - the referee would not have applied the advantage if he had seen the offence

-When a foul or misconduct is committed, the assistant referee shall:
+When a foul or misconduct is committed, the assistant referee must:

-- raise his flag with the same hand that will also be used for the remainder of the signal, this gives the referee a clear indication as to who was fouled, - make eye contact with the referee, - give his flag a slight wave back and forth (avoiding any excessive or aggressive movement) - use the electronic BEEP signal, if necessary.
+- raise his flag with the same hand that will also be used for the remainder of the signal- this gives the referee a clear indication as to who was fouled - make eye contact with the referee - give his flag a slight wave back and forth (avoiding any excessive or aggressive movement) - use the electronic beep signal, if necessary

-The assistant referee shall use the "wait and see technique" in order to allow play to continue and not raise his flag when the team against which an offence has been committed will benefit from the advantage.
-In this case, it is very important for the assistant referee to make eye contact with the referee
+The assistant referee must use the "wait and see technique" in order to allow play to continue and not raise his flag when the team against which an offence has been committed will benefit from the advantage.
+In this case, it is very important for the assistant referee to make eye contact with the referee.